-With a solo 401(k) plan, available only to self-employed business owners with no employees (other than a spouse), you can contribute up to $17,500 to your tax-deferred retirement account as an employee, plus 25% of your compensation (if your business is incorporated), up to a maximum combined contribution of $54,000 in 2017.
+In 2023, with a solo 401(k) plan, available only to self-employed business owners with no employees (other than a spouse), you can contribute:

-If your business is not incorporated, you can kick in 20% of your self-employment income (which is total business income minus half of your self-employment tax) up to the same limit.
-And, if you are 50 or older, you are eligible for an additional $6,000 in catch-up contributions for a total of $60,000.
+If your business is not incorporated, you can kick in 20% of your self-employment income (which is total business income minus half of your self-employment tax) up to the same limits.

 On your own

 You can also save for retirement on your own with an Individual Retirement Account (IRA).
-If you don't participate in a retirement plan at work, or even if you do and your income falls within eligibility limits, you can make tax deductible contributions of up to $5,500 to a traditional IRA in 2017, plus an additional $1,000 in catch-up contributions if you are 50 or older.
-If you participate in a workplace-based retirement plan, you can still make tax-deductible contributions to an IRA if you are single and your income is less than $61,000 in 2016.
+If you don't participate in a retirement plan at work, or even if you do and your income falls within eligibility limits, you can make tax deductible contributions of:

-If you don't participate in a retirement savings plan at work in 2017, but your spouse does, you can make tax-deductible contributions to an IRA if your adjusted gross income on your joint return is $186,000 or less.
-You can claim a partial deduction if your income is between $186,000 and $196,000.
-You can't deduct your IRA contribution once your income tops $196,000.
+If you don't participate in a retirement savings plan at work, but your spouse does, you can make tax-deductible contributions to an IRA if your adjusted gross income on your joint return is $218,000 or less in 2023 or $230,00 or less in 2024.

 The Roth IRA option